therealhackmeehan/ubacktest_docs/src/content/docs/Running/myResults.md

 #### 2. Share

 You can share your strategy with other users if they have an account with us!
-Once shared, your strategy will appear in their __Shared with Me__ section on the results page.
+Once shared, the recipient will receive an email notifying them, and your strategy will appear in their __Shared with Me__ section on the results page.
 They’ll need to accept the strategy before being able to view it.

 #### 3. Lock/Unlock